+The biggest modern medical breakthroughs are the most significant recent breakthroughs in the field of medicine.
 Breakthroughs.
-That’s the stuff that progress in the field of medicine are made of.
+That’s the stuff that progress in the field of medicine is made of.
 Otherwise, the human race would probably be back to where it started, or wouldn’t even exist at all.
 This is all thanks to medical science, nursing, and other fields.
 This is a collection of the 10 biggest and most recent medical breakthroughs.

 3. Preventable HIV?